pubsubdb/pubsubdb/docs/model_driven_development.md

 - `a1`: A trigger activity that receives order approval requests.
 - `a2`: An await activity that requests price approval by emitting an `order.approval.price.requested` event and waits for the corresponding response.
-- `a3`: A job activity that returns a positive approval response if the price approval was successful.
+- `a3`: An activity that returns a positive approval response if the price approval was successful.
-- `a4`: A job activity that returns a negative approval response if the price approval was unsuccessful.
+- `a4`: An activity that returns a negative approval response if the price approval was unsuccessful.
 The transitions in the first graph are as follows:

 - From `a1` to `a2`: The flow moves from the trigger activity to the await activity.